axolote-solutions/designPatterns/creational/builder/builder.md

 ```

 Ok, sounds good (really?), but how do we use it?
-Obviously, build a unit test.
+Obviously, building a unit test.

 ```java
 class BookTest {